 In this part, I will be elaborating different technical things that are part of a food blog.
 The basic requirements for running a food blog is much required when you have decided to start a blog.

 To have a blog, one must decide on the blogging platform first.
 In fact, this needs to be decided at the very beginning.
-Coming to my journey, I have had my blog on blogger for 1.5 years and then when I decided to shift it to WordPress, I lost each and every data as I didn’t take the backup and I used to write directly from the dashboard instead of writing and saving a document on my system.
+Coming to my journey, I have had my blog on blogger for 1.5 years.
+After that, I decided to shift it to WordPress.
+I lost each and every data as I didn’t take the backup.
+I used to write directly from the dashboard instead of writing and saving a document on my system.

-There are several blogging platforms available, WordPress, Blogger, Tumblr, Wix, Joomla, Medium to name a few but WordPress.org and Blogger are the popular most among those.
+There are several blogging platforms available, WordPress, Blogger, Tumblr, Wix, Joomla, Medium to name a few.
+However, WordPress.org and Blogger are the popular most among those.
 However, the comparison between WordPress and Blogger is almost similar to that of Nikon and Canon.
-There are numerous popular blogs running on the both platform.
-I have used both and [resently using WordPress as the basic platform and what I found, Blogger is much easier to use but restricted with functions and flexibility.
+There are numerous popular blogs running on both platforms.
+I have used both and [resently using WordPress as the basic platform and what I found, Blogger is much easier to use but restricted to functions and flexibility.
 WordPress, on the other hand, is much flexible and even a non-technical person like me can use it very easily.
-There are several articles available on why to choose a particular blogging platform so I am not getting into that details much instead I am sharing what I am using presently, the costing etc. just to give a brief example.
+There are several articles available on why to choose a particular blogging platform.
+I am not getting into that details much.
+Instead I am sharing what I am using presently, the costing etc. just to give a brief example.